openmpf/openmpf.github.io/docs/docs/User-Guide.md

 3. The segmenter begins by merging any segments which are less than "MIN_GAP_BETWEEN_SEGMENTS" apart.
 There are none.
 4. The segmenter then splits the existing segments using the "MIN_SEGMENT_LENGTH" and "TARGET_SEGMENT_LENGTH" values.
 5. The segmenter iterates through each segment produced.
 If the segment satisfies the minimum length constraint, it moves to the next segment.
-    * When it reaches the third segment and finds the length of 50 frames does not exceed the minimum length, it merges that segment with the previous adjacent segment.
+    * When it reaches the third segment and finds the length of 50 frames is not at least the minimum length, it merges that segment with the previous adjacent segment.
-    * When it reaches the final segment and finds that the length of 25 frames does not exceed the minimum length, and that there are no adjacent segments, the segment is destroyed.
+    * When it reaches the final segment and finds that the length of 25 frames is not at least the minimum length, it creates a short segment since there is no adjacent preceding segment to merge it with.
-6. Ultimately, only two segments are produced.
+6. Ultimately, three segments are produced.

 ## "MIN_GAP_BETWEEN_SEGMENTS" Property